Sue writes about dreams, real estate, mental health, human resources, and parenting.

-- Chasing your own tail: Relates to how a dog can run around and around chasing his tail.
+- Chasing your own tail: This relates to how a dog can run around and around chasing his tail.
 This relates to going in circles and not making progress.

 - Ambulance chaser: This is an insult directed at lawyers and referring to them as someone who seeks out crisis only to profit from it.

-- Chase rainbows: To chase or pursue something that is unrealistic.
+- Chase rainbows: To chase or pursue something unrealistic.

 - Paper chase: A task that involves a lot of paperwork and documents.

 - Chasing a high: Also related to drugs/alcohol and relates to someone attempting to find a way to replicate a pleasant sensation that has passed—usually in vain.